Tecnico1931/aws-transcribe-audio/README.md

 1. "AWS_ACCOUNT_ID": In AWS Console, click on your account name at the top right of the screen.
 From the dropdown menu, select "My Account."
 You will be brought to the Account Dashboard, at the top of which is a 12 digit Account ID.
 2. "AWS_ACCESS_KEY_ID": This ID was created with the User in Step 1 where it was called "AccessKeyId."
 3. "AWS_SECRET_ACCESS_KEY": This ID was created with the User in Step 1 where it was called "SecretAccessKey."
-4. "AWS_REGION": This corresponds to the region the S3 bucket created in Step 2 resides in.
+4. "AWS_REGION": This corresponds to the region the S3 bucket created in Step 2 resides in (and the region your bucket containing audio files resides in).

 #### User Configuration
 1. "AUDIO_SOURCE_S3BUCKET_NAME": The name of the S3 bucket into which you are placing audio files you want transcribed.